Angtian/VoGE/Documentation.md

 *Parameters:*

 - frag: fragments returned by the VoGE renderer.
-- image: torch.Tensor, (H, W, C), image or feature map.
+- image: torch.Tensor, (B, H, W, C), image or feature map.
 - n_vert: int, number of Gaussian ellipsoids.
 Default: use the max of frag.vert_index.

 *Returns:*